Sunday, 31 January 2016

 At Rasoi later on I chose something a bit different from my usual pasanda; I went for a muglai Punjabi which is chicken with red chillies, yoghurt and spinach.
 It was a bit hotter than I am used to but delicious.
 Time will tell whether this was a wise decision.

-Friday 1 January 2016
+Friday, 1 January 2016

 Traditional

 It has been a quiet and pleasant start to 2016.
 A walk with James in the morning - our usual short 45 minute route around the neighbourhood.
-Then a meal at 3 p.m. at Piersland Lodge Hotel in Troon with Grandma, Marjory, Forrest and all the younger generation except Jamie, who is in France.
+Then a meal at 3 p.m. at Piersland Lodge Hotel in Troon with Grandma, Marjory, Forrest and all the younger generation except Jamie, who is in France skiing.
 I'm not sure whether 3 p.m. is supposed to be lunch or dinner!
-It was all very sociable and the other tables were occupied by similar three-generation families.
+It was all very sociable and many of the other tables were occupied by similar three-generation families.
 It was a very traditional Scottish family occasion.
 Ally and Davie were both tired after their revelries the night before but enjoyed chatting with their cousins.
 Then back to Grandma's for a cup of tea and shortbread.
 A good start to the year.